vivid-inc/ash-ra-template/README.md

 - ~Expose a public API.~
 - ~Documentation organized by project and use.~
 - ~Test on the most recent releases of each significant JDK (8 and 11 at the time of this writing).~
 - 0.5.0: Provide a direct execution mode in addition to ShimDandy's sandbox.
 - 0.5.0: deps.clj run mode.
 - 0.5.0: (include) and (yield) -like content inclusion/nesting mechanisms.
-One simple, and one complicated exemplar.
+One simple and one complicated exemplar.
 - 0.5.0: Sign releases.
 - Explain the value of ART.
 Compare and contrast with other templating systems.
 Emphasize symbolic computation, and the importance of providing native idioms at each point along the value chain, for example a web-based production workflow where professionals handle HTML and CSS.
 - Delimiter escaping rules.
 - Infer sensible defaults that can be customized via overrides.